SystemsApproach/tcpcc/tcp_ip.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We are now ready to discuss TCP’s variant of the sliding window
-algorithm, which serves several purposes: (1) it guarantees the reliable
+algorithm, which serves several purposes: (1) it guarantees the
-delivery of data, (2) it ensures that data is delivered in order, and
+reliable delivery of data, (2) it ensures that data is delivered in
-(3) it enforces flow control between the sender and the receiver.
-TCP’s
+order, and (3) it enforces flow control between the sender and the
-use of the sliding window algorithm is the same as at the link level in
-the case of the first two of these three functions.
-Where TCP differs
-from the link-level algorithm is that it folds the flow-control function
-in as well.
-In particular, rather than having a fixed-size sliding
+receiver.
+On this last point, rather than having a fixed-size sliding
 window, the receiver *advertises* a window size to the sender.
 This is
 done using the ``AdvertisedWindow`` field in the TCP header.
-The sender
+The
-is then limited to having no more than a value of ``AdvertisedWindow``
+sender is then limited to having no more than a value of
-bytes of unacknowledged data at any given time.
-The receiver selects a
+``AdvertisedWindow`` bytes of unacknowledged data at any given
-suitable value for ``AdvertisedWindow`` based on the amount of memory
+time.
+The receiver selects a suitable value for ``AdvertisedWindow``
-allocated to the connection for the purpose of buffering data.
-The idea
+based on the amount of memory allocated to the connection for the
-is to keep the sender from over-running the receiver’s buffer.
-We
+purpose of buffering data.
+The idea is to keep the sender from
-discuss this at greater length below.
+over-running the receiver’s buffer.
+We discuss this at greater length
+below.

 To see how the sending and receiving sides of TCP interact with each
 other to implement reliable and ordered delivery, consider the